CentOS-PaaS-SIG/contra-env-sample-project/README.md

 job.logRotate()

 ```
+##### Install Jenkins

-- Install Jenkins using the provided OpenShift template and providing the link to your pipeline repo.
+Use the provided OpenShift template and provide the link to your pipeline repo.

 ```bash
 oc new-app -f jenkins-persistent.yml -p DSL_JOB_REPO=githubOrg/pipeline-repo